 Crater Lake National Park and Oregon National Monuments – No mushroom picking within Oregon National Parks and National Monuments.

 Wilderness Areas – You may collect and consume mushroom within Wilderness areas.
 You may not remove mushrooms from Wilderness areas.

-Ochoco National Forest (Central Oregon, popular for Morels & Spring Boletes) – A Free Use permit allows you to gather up to two gallons per person per day – details here.
-Personal use permits may be obtained at a US Forest Service Office or Ranger Station – Locations here.
+Ochoco National Forest (Central Oregon, popular for Morels & Spring Boletes) – A free use permit allows you to gather up to two gallons per person per day – details here.
+You may obtain a personal use permit at a US Forest Service Office or Ranger Station – Locations here.